Skip to content

 }

 The first step is to define a method for roxy_tag_parse() that describes how to parse the tag text.
 The name of the class will be roxy_tag_{tag}, which in this case is roxy_tag_tip.
-This function takes a roxy_tag as input, and it’s job is to set x$val to a convenient parsed value that will be used later by the roclet.
+This function takes a roxy_tag as input, and its job is to set x$val to a convenient parsed value that will be used later by the roclet.
 Here we want to process the text using Markdown so we can just use tag_markdown():

 roxy_tag_parse.roxy_tag_tip <- function(x) {